ChrisAlvares/node-adwords/readme.md

 # Node Adwords Api

-This is an unofficial Adwords API for NodeJS > 3.0.
+This is an unofficial Adwords sdk for NodeJS > 3.0.
 This Api mirrors the official PHP api pretty well so you can always look at that documentation if something doesn't stand out.